-In the past ten months, Thea has toured England twice in support of her 2013 EP 'Lilac Sky'.
+Thea's summer 2015 tour of England included performances at the Greenbelt Festival and the Mosley Folk Festival.
+This was her third tour of England in three years.
+In 2013 and 2014, Thea toured England in support of her highly praised 2013 EP 'Lilac Sky'.
 Her August 2014 of England kicked off in Manchester opening for David Bromberg & Larry Campbell.
-Other performances in England have included Grateful Fred's Presents At The Atkinson, the Green Note in London, the Saltaire Festival, the Brunswick, the Guitar Bar and the "From A Distance- Festival of Americana Music.
+Other performances in England have included Grateful Fred's Presents At The Atkinson, the Green Note in London, the Saltaire Festival, the Brunswick, the Guitar Bar and the "From A Distance- Festival of Americana Music".

 She is a member of the Wampanoag Tribe of Aquinnah, Martha's Vineyard.
-She also boasts African-American, Irish, French, Portuguese and Cherokee ancestry.
-Now that's Americana!
+She also boasts Nottoway (Iroquois), African-American, Irish, French and Portuguese ancestry.

-Thea has opened for Ramblin' Jack Elliott, Richie Havens, Maura O'Connell, Peggy Seeger, Susan Werner, John Hammond, Ellis Paul, Brooks Williams and Katy Moffatt.
-She's performed at many venues including Boston's Museum of Fine Arts, Club Passim, Johnny D's, Nashville's Bluebird Cafe, Utah's Sundance Film Festival, The Coffee Gallery near L.A., and The Bitter End in N.Y.C.
-Thea's music has receives airplay here and overseas.
+Thea has opened for Ramblin' Jack Elliott, Richie Havens, Maura O'Connell, Peggy Seeger, Susan Werner, John Hammond, Ellis Paul, and Brooks Williams.
+She's performed at many venues including Boston's Museum of Fine Arts, Club Passim, Johnny D's, Nashville's Bluebird Cafe and the Sundance Film Festival.